 The Gertrud Meissner Award is endowed with 2000 € and will be handed over on the occasion of the annual ESM congress where the awardee will be given the opportunity to present his/her work.

-Members of the ESM society may submit a proposal for a candidate (deadline end of April), together with the following documents (in English):
+Members of the ESM society may submit a proposal for a candidate (30 April), together with the following documents (in English):

 • letter of recommendation